Docker

 LABEL <key>=<value> <key>=<value> <key>=<value> ... |

-value, use quotes and backslashes as you would in command-line parsing.
+The LABEL instruction adds metadata to an image.
+A LABEL is a key-value pair.
+To include spaces within a LABEL value, use quotes and backslashes as you would in command-line parsing.
 A few usage examples:

 LABEL "com.example.vendor"="ACME Incorporated" |